thecodecapo/dental-final/README.md

 # Installation

-Here are the steps to run this project in local environment
+## Steps to run this project in local environment

 Step 1 : Clone this repo using "git clone repo_url" in your terminal